|

 I peel an orange.

-this is desert country,
+this is desert country.

-where voices and a bare wind
+here thirsty voices and a bare wind

 make a solemn cry